jye0325/Movie-Trailer-Website/README.md

 **Movie Trailer Website** is a project that has been written for **Udacity's Full Stack Developer Nanodegree Program**.

 In this project, the webpage will display three of my favorite movies that I have selected.
-When the image of the movie is clicked, the corresponding movie trailer shall display via youtube.
+When the image of the movie is clicked, the corresponding movie trailer shall display via YouTube.

-## Requirments
+## Requirements

 Please ensure your system contains the following software prior to using this project: